garden-io/garden/README.md

 Garden is an open-source development engine for Kubernetes, containers and serverless backends, designed to make it easy to test and develop multi-service systems.

 - **Focus on what matters:** Garden continuously builds, tests and deploys your changes into your own persistent development environment as you code.
-Easily define and continuously run tests in the background and focus on writing code.
+Easily define and continuously run tests in the background, and focus on writing code.

 - **Codify your workflow:** Make your workflow reproducible and portable.
 Define your stack using simple, intuitive declarations and get your environment up and running with a single command, without changing any code.